 Through third-party discovery and aggressive litigation tactics, Young Basile determined that the defendants were claiming prior use and independent creation based on fabricated evidence.
 They then moved for sanctions and to make the preliminary injunction against the offending sales permanent, as well as for damages, profits, treble damages, attorneys’ fees and costs.

 The Court granted the motion in full.
 It awarded treble damages in the amount of $6,768,552; profits in the amount of 1,394,380; $100,000 in statutory damages; and MonRos International’s attorneys’ fees and costs.
-The Court enjoined the defendants from using the ANESTHESIA name and trademark, several other sub-brand names, and our client’s packaging artwork.
+The Court enjoined the defendants from using the ANESTHESIA name and trademark, several other sub-brand names, and our client’s packaging artwork in the United States.
 This victory has enabled MonRos International to maintain its status as one of the leading international and Gulf Region contact lens manufacturers.

 For additional information about our team and practices, please see: